tanabee/gas-codelab/docs/codelab.md

 ![Input Google Apps Script project name](img/input-project-name.png) After inputting project name, Click OK and it will be saved.
 Then a toast appears. the project will be saved when the toast disappears.

-Now, we can run the script! we will run script in the next section.
+Now, we can run the script!
+We will run the script in the next section.

 ## Run script